-[129] The distinction between substitutional service and dispensing with service can be problematic.
+[136] The distinction between substitutional service and dispensing with service can be problematic.
 In McGillis v.
 Hirtle a substitutional service order stipulated publication in an Edmonton newspaper although the plaintiff had no idea as to the defendant's whereabouts.
-The Master set aside this order on the ground that the plaintiff had not shown that the alternative mode of service was likely to be effective.
+On the application of the Administrator of the Motor Vehicle Accident Claims Act, 86 the Master set aside this order on the ground that the plaintiff had not shown that the alternative mode of service was likely to be effective.
 The Master added:

 I do not think that plaintiffs should necessarily be stymied in their action because the defendant has disappeared.
 However, the rule is still there.
-If there is a problem and it is with the rule, the remedy (if there is one) is not to ignore the requirements of the rule.
+If there is a problem and it is with the rule, the remedy (if there is one) is not to ignore the requirements of the rule.87

-[130] An approach like that in the British Columbia Rule 12, which eliminates the distinction between substituted service and dispensing with service, would ensure that orders and default proceedings are not set aside because of technical distinctions between substituted service and dispensing with service.
-However, orders could still be set aside if there was insufficient effort to locate or serve a defendant.76
+[137] An approach like that in the British Columbia Rule 12, which eliminates the distinction between substituted service and dispensing with service, would ensure that orders and default proceedings are not set aside because of technical distinctions between substituted service and dispensing with service.
+However, orders could still be set aside if there was insufficient effort to locate or serve a defendant.88 reasonable efforts to locate the respondent; unless there is little likelihood that the issues will be disputed, and, even then, not where a method of substituted service may be effective and is within the means of the applicant".